King Solomon's Quarries

 History

-First Temple period begin of underground quarrying.
+First Temple period beginning of underground quarrying.

 Second Temple period main quarrying period.